Onigbogi

 Onigbogi was a king of the Oyo Empire in West Africa who succeeded his father, the Alaafin Oluaso to become the 8th king of the Oyo.

 According to some now challenged narratives as recorded by Samuel Johnson, his mother, Aruigba-Ifá left her hometown of Ota to be with her son and to serve in his office as an advisor.
-She brought along with her the Ifá deity to protect her son and his kingdom.
-However, the Oyo masses rejected her proposal of worshiping the deity and she returned to Ota.
-On her way back to her hometown, she was received by Alado, who provided her with supplies to continue her journey, while she initiated Alado into the Ifá divinity and conferred the rites to initiate others in return for his kindness.
+She brought along with her a sacred image of Ọrunmila, the deity of fate and Ifá divination, to protect her son and his kingdom.
+However, the Oyo masses rejected her proposal of worshipping the deity and she returned to Ota.
+On her way back to her hometown, she was received by Alado, who provided her with supplies to continue her journey, while she initiated Alado into Ifá and conferred the rites to initiate others in return for his kindness.
 In latter years, the Ifá deity became prominent in Oyo and so was Ado hills, the villa of Alado.